 I think the pirates out there will have heard of Kodi.
-The popular media streaming service that brings you fantastic content for free, straight to your Kodi media box.
-You can even use your android phone as a Kodi Box and simply mirror it to a TV to enjoy movies at the max definition (provided your internet game is stronger than mine; much stronger).
-It is one of the most extensive streaming services with a very professional looking UI, and gets frequent updates as well, which is incredible!
-Thus, you must know how to solve Kodi Keeps Crashing issue.
+The popular media streaming service brings you fantastic content for free, straight to your Kodi media box.
+You can even use your android phone as a Kodi Box and mirror it to a TV to enjoy movies at the max definition (provided your internet game is stronger than mine; much stronger).
+It is one of the most extensive streaming services with a very professional-looking UI and gets frequent updates, which is incredible!
+Thus, you must know how to solve the Kodi Keeps Crashing issue.